marklogic-community/smart-mastering-core/_pages/how-does-it-work.md

 The Smart Mastering process focuses on one document at a time, identifying any other documents that appear to represent the same entity (Matching) and then combining the values in those documents to create a new document (Merging).
+Matching and merging are run across either [harmonized][mlu] XML or harmonized JSON documents.

 ## Collections